jgccon/tfst/src/clients/tfst-dev/docs/architecture/03-context-and-scope.md

 # 3. Context and Scope

 ## Context
-The Full Stack Team platform is designed for companies to manage their HR needs across multiple clients or departments within a unified platform.
+The Full-Stack Team platform is designed for companies to manage their HR needs across multiple clients or departments within a unified platform.

 ## Scope
 The platform includes: